 Action: Dave to investigate how to share the existing data set for MODIS 0.6µm band (2002-end of 2009) with the GRWG.

-Action: NOAA to consider to provide CrIS data for FY-2
+Action: Larry Flynn (NOAA) to consider mechanisms to provide delayed CrIS data for FY-2 inter-calibration.

 Action: Manik to interact with Jérôme to push forward the development of the expert system as a tool to select inter-calibration reference instruments